MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 ### How to generate scripts using copilot and natural language

-To generate scripts in one of the supported scripting actions just drag and drop the action in the designer and select **Generated script with Copilot** as shown in the image here.
+To generate scripts in one of the supported scripting actions drag and drop the action in the designer and select **Generated script with Copilot**.

 :::image type="content" source="media\scripting\powershell_action.png" alt-text="Screenshot of the run PowerShell action with the Generate script with Copilot button highlighted":::